legallyrobert/sudokuSATsolver/README.md

 ## Contents
 Directory `Source` contains executable Python files `sud2sat.py` and `sat2sud.py`.
 File `util.py`, also in `Source`, was created for code readability.

-Directory `Test` contains unsolved `.txt` sudoku puzzles curled from `projecteuler.net/project/resources/p096_sudoku.txt`.
-Inside
+Directory `Test` contains `all_tests.sh` and dependency `test.py`.
+Subdirectory `tests` contains 50 unique, unsolved sudoku puzzles curled and separated from the collection at `projecteuler.net/project/resources/p096_sudoku.txt`.

 ## Usage:
 ### To Solve: